minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 checksum = dayOfBirth % 65
 ```

-dayOfBirth is the number of the day in the year, e.g. Januari 1st is 1, February 1st is 32, etc. (The year is not used in the checksum).
-In many programming languages the day can be calculated with sprintf("%j").
+dayOfBirth is the number of the day in the year, e.g. January 1st is 1, February 1st is 32, etc. (The year is not used in the checksum).
+In many programming languages the day can be calculated with sprintf("%j"), which is the input for mod 65.

 When loading the result into the app and/or when the verifier wants to perform additional verification, the citizen could be asked to show their birthday (e.g. by logging in with digid in the app, or showing a driver's license/student card/etc at the door).
 The agent will then enter the month and day of the birthdate and calculate the same checksum.
 If there's a match, there's reason to believe that the test certificate was issued to a person with the same birthdate

 ## Signing responses